Create a Bulletin Board Web App with React & Redux State Management

 This code is responsible for creating a Redux slice for managing posts in an application.
 Let's break it down step by step:

-• The first function is the actual reducer function that modifies the state.
-It appends the action.payload (representing a new post object) to the state array using the push method.
+reducersobject, there is a single reducer calledpostAdded.
+It defines two functions:- The first function is the actual reducer function that modifies the state.
+It appends the

-5. The selectAllPosts function is defined as a selector that retrieves the entire posts state from the Redux store.
+selectAllPostsfunction is defined as a selector that retrieves the entire posts state from the Redux store. - The

 In summary, this code sets up a Redux slice for managing posts.
 It defines the initial state, a reducer function to handle the postAdded action, and selectors to retrieve the posts state.
 The prepare function allows the creation of the postAdded action with the necessary payload.